wangxiaoyunanne/docs/source/hive_graphsearch.html.md

  - set of seed nodes (hardcoded to all nodes in `G`)
  - number of walks per seed
  - number of steps per walk
- - a transition function (eg `uniform|greedy|stochastic_greedy`)
+ - a transition function (e.g., `uniform|greedy|stochastic_greedy`)

 ### Implementation limitations

 The output of the random walk is a dense array of size `(# seeds) * (steps per walk) * (walks per seed)`.
 When we have a large graph _or_ long walks _or_ multiple walks per seed, this array may exceed the size of GPU memory.

 At the moment, we only support walks starting from _all_ of the nodes in `G`.
 It would be straightforward to add a parameter that would allow the use to specify a smaller set of seed nodes.

 This app can only be used for graphs that have scores associated w/ each node.
 In order to run benchmarks, if scores are not available we often assign uniformly random scores to nodes.
-The distribution of these scores may effect the runtime of the algorithm by changing data access patterns -- we test on the provided Twitter dataset, but do not have a variety of other node attributed graphs to test on.
+The distribution of these scores may affect the runtime of the algorithm by changing data access patterns -- we test on the provided Twitter dataset, but do not have a variety of other node attributed graphs to test on.

 ### Comparison against existing implementations